top of page

 Resume formatting tips

 Your font is just one part of the puzzle; the formatting of your resume plays an equally important role.
-Here are some tips to bring it all together:
+Here are some tips on how to write a resume and bring it all together:

 • Use clear headings: Organize sections like “Work Experience” or “Education” using bold headings in a slightly larger font size.